The Historic City of Coimbra

 Winding our way down the narrow streets we found the pedestrian friendly promenade of boutique shops and cafes in the historic center of the city.
 Planting ourselves at an outdoor cafe we each ordered a panini sandwich – locally known as toast – and while we ate we soaked up the rays of sun and gave our feet a chance to rest.

 With maybe 45 minutes to spare before having to board our return train we opted to walk to the train station along a different street.
 We came across the Igreja e Mosteiro da Santa Cruz and as luck would have it, the organist was rehearsing.
-Each and every time we enter a cathedral or church or … it is my deepest desire that the organist will be rehearsing.
+Each and every time we enter a cathedral or church, it is my deepest desire that the organist will be rehearsing.
 It doesn’t happen very often, but when it does it’s really quite special.
-We recorded this quick video for your listening pleasure, and near the end you’ll see the wonderful blue tile work on the walls of the monastery.
+We recorded this quick video for your listening pleasure.
+Near the end you’ll see the wonderful blue tile work on the walls of the monastery.

 Whether it’s a day trip or an overnight stay, a visit to Coimbra is a step back in time to a Portugal of another era where the university was – and still is – the center of life.